antistereov/singularity-core/docs/docs/auth/oauth2.md

 ## Register a New User

-If a user wants to register to your application using an OAuth2 client, you have to perform the following steps:
+If a user wants to register to your application using an OAuth2 provider, you have to perform the following steps:

 :::info
 This section strongly relies on **cookies**.